nfroidure/whook/README.md

  the Whook's API may change.

-Using it right now, will imply making changes when the next major realease will happen.
+Using it right now, will imply making changes when the next major release will happen.
 If you would like to get involved in its early development, feel free to add issues / comments or to improve the code.